- Exhibition Procedures

 Enhancements to the Portfolio Photography Room now make documenting small to medium sized 2- and 3-D artwork even better.
 These include a new, high-quaility camera (Canon EOS 6D DSLR with a 24-105mm f/4.0L IS USM AF Lens), tethered to an iMac featuring Adobe Lightroom as the image viewing and organizing software.
 AAH students, staff, and faculty can contact Lia Pileggi with questions or to make an appointment to use the room.
 Be sure to plan and book in advance; spaces fill up quickly at mid-term and end of the semester.

-Elaine Paul serving as president of the Visual Resources Association
+Elaine Paul’s term as president of the Visual Resources Association comes to a close

 VRC Director Elaine Paul stepped up in 2014 for a two-year term as president of the Visual Resources Association (VRA).
 VRA is a multidisciplinary organization dedicated to furthering research and education in the field of image management within the educational, cultural heritage, and commercial environments.
+Her term ends in March 2016.
 VRC staff, and the resources and services we provide, are indebted to this organization, which provides us with standards and inspiration to make our services the best they can be.

 NEWS FROM PREVIOUS YEARS